JonasBchrt/raw-gnss-fusion/README.md

 cd ../..
 ```

-Need to build from source since rather recent features are required.
+We need to build from source since rather recent features are required.

 Make sure that the installation uses the correct Python version, i.e., the one which you installed in step 2.
 This can be a bit confusing since Ubuntu 20.04's system Python 3.8 will be used in the installation process, but Python 3.7 from step 2 is the target.